BenothSura/BenothSura.github.io/faq.md

 ### What is Benoth Sura?

-Benoth Sura is the first Iraqi egalitarian minyan in the Northwest.
-Probably the first in North America.
-Possibly the first in the world, but we're not sure.
+Benoth Sura is the first Mizrahi egalitarian minyan in the Northwest.
+Probably the first in North America, but you never know.

 ### Why "Benoth Sura"?